IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 size of the argument of the function:

 ```
-    squareIntegerModel <- {
+    cubeIntegerModel <- {
-        fname <- "SquareInteger"
+        fname <- "CubeInteger"
                     ## ^ This is the string appearing at the start of each line in the CSV file
         filtered <- data %>%
             filter.and.check.nonempty (fname)  %>%
             discard.overhead ()